It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I tell you, you know, this is my normal pace.

-E.W.
-Erickson on Twitter and Facebook, and Eric at redstate.com is the email address.
+And Eric at redstate.com is the email address.

-Now plenty of people are picking up on this.
+Now, plenty of people are picking up on this.

-ER wait, wait, wait, oh wait, I'm getting it wrong.
+I'm getting it wrong.

-If you just want the email address, Eric E R I C K at redstate.com.
+If you just want the email address, Eric, E-R-I-C-K at redstate.com.

-Are you happy, Mr. Snerdley?
+Are you happy, Mr. Sterdley?

 You're welcome.